Tim-jn/image-processing-api/README.md

 ## Description

-First project of Udacity's Full Stack Javascript Developer Nanodegree program
+This API is the first project of Udacity's Full Stack Javascript Developer Nanodegree program.
+It resizes and saves images to user specifications when visiting a URL.

+Here is a list of available filenames : encenadaport, fjord, icelandwaterfall, palmtunnel, santamonica

 ## Commands